Discover the ways you can boost your work experience during your time at CapU.

 Field schools are run by Capilano University instructors and last between 10 days and five weeks.View Field Schools

-Visit Career Hub to find opportunities including placements, co-ops and student jobs.Visit the Hub
+Visit Career Hub to find opportunities including part-time and full-time work, co-ops, practicums and student jobs.Visit the Hub

 Explore exchange opportunities